Platte College, 1994, Graphic Design

 Then, a time came to utilize the faces in a gallery format as traditional paintings.
 This is where experience in printing and graphic design came in.
 The technique I implement is similar to screen printing (without the screen).
 It involves several layers to complete a final piece.
-With this process, multiple copies can be generated with one composition, which is how it simulates to printmaking.
+With this process, multiple copies can be generated with one composition.

 Though I have moved from street display onto a more traditional setting, I would not have been able to produce this collection without my early days of street art.

 2016 An Introduction, Panama Art Factory, Sacramento, CA (solo-exhibition).

 2016 Au Courant, Panama Art Factory, Sacramento, CA (group-exhibition).

 2006 Sticky Rick Presents, Peel Here, Los Angeles, CA (group-exhibition).